jkozik/weewx/README.md

 - Davis [Wireless Weather Envoy](https://www.davisinstruments.com/products/wireless-weather-envoy?pr_prod_strat=description&pr_rec_pid=6661299241121&pr_ref_pid=6661301665953&pr_seq=uniform) USB data logger
 - Kubernetes cluster spread across two dell servers.

 The Weather station transmits weather telemetry to the Envoy.
 The Envoy receives it and relays the data over a USB connection.
 My kubernetes node called kworker1 has a USB port defined, called /dev/ttyUSB0.
-Only kworker1 can see this port.
+Only node kworker1 can see this port.
+The deployment file as a node selector setup to enforce this.

 The weewx application requires a configuration file, weewx.conf.
 I customize that file to fit my setup.
 The weewx application archives all of the weather data in a SQLite database, weewx.sdb.
 I choose to put these files on external PersistantVolumes.
 I want these files to persist even if the weewx appliation gets trashed, reset or upgraded.